When marketing your business online, Instagram is vital in effectively connecting with your customers.

 Knowing your specific audience is crucial in deciding on a posting schedule.
-Think about what your ideal customer’s day looks like and when they would be able to access the app.
+Think about your ideal customer’s day and when they can access the app.

 If you’re a local boutique selling to high school students, avoid posting in the mornings.
 Instead, try posting during lunch times or after the school day has ended.

-For businesses that have customers on both coasts, remember that 10:00 A.M.
+For businesses with customers on both coasts, remember that 10:00 A.M.
 EST will be 7:00 A.M.
 PST, so meeting in the middle or prioritizing the west coast’s schedule may prove beneficial.

-Ideally, you are posting at least a couple of times per week at a variety of times so you reach the most people no matter what timezone they are in.
+Ideally, you are posting at least a couple of times per week at various times, so you reach the most people no matter what timezone they are in.
 Depending on your industry, the ideal time for posting differs.

 Keeping your audience in mind will help you narrow down a more specific, personalized posting schedule for your Instagram activities.